Fort Tryon Jewish Center: Failed real estate deal

 In an April 2014 article, the New York Times described a failed real estate transaction involving the Fort Tryon Jewish Center.
 The congregation signed an agreement with Rutherford Thompson of Thompson Development, which planned to build a 23-story condominium building to be called "One Bennett Park".
 Under the agreement, the developer would pay to completely renovate the synagogue in exchange for air rights and the right to situate a Fort Washington Avenue entrance to the residential tower on the congregation's property.
 According to The Real Deal magazine, a lawsuit filed in 2010 alleged that Thompson defaulted on the loan in February 2008.
 The synagogue was left in an unusable state, resulting in ongoing litigation, during which time the congregation met at Mother Cabrini High School, and its successor since September 2014, Success Academy Washington Heights.
 Since July 2015, the congregation has met in the Social Hall of the Hebrew Tabernacle at 551 Fort Washington Ave.
+In 2022 the congregation de-consecrated the Fort Washington Avenue synagogue after selling the property to the developer's bank.